The Transition from High School to College, What Parents Need to Know

 The student is responsible to:

-- Disclose his/her disability to the ODS and provide documentation in a timely manner
+- Disclose their disability to the ODS and provide documentation in a timely manner

 - Know about the nature of their disability and how the accommodations help